HMS-Core/hms-flutter-plugin/flutter-hms-gameservice/README.md

   <h1 align="center">Huawei Game Service Flutter Plugin</h1>
 </p>

 <p align="center">
   <a href="https://pub.dev/packages/huawei_gameservice"><img src="https://img.shields.io/pub/v/huawei_gameservice?style=for-the-badge" alt="pub.dev version"></a>
 </p>

 ----

-With HUAWEI Game Service, you will have access to a range of development capabilities.
-You can promote your game quickly and efficiently to Huawei's vast user base by having users sign in using their HUAWEI IDs.
+With Huawei Game Service, you will have access to a range of development capabilities.
+You can promote your game quickly and efficiently to Huawei's vast user base by having users sign in using their Huawei IDs.
 You can also use the service to quickly implement achievements, game events, and game addiction prevention functions, build basic game capabilities at a low cost, and perform in-depth game operations based on user and content localization.

-HUAWEI Game Service provides the following basic functions for your game apps:
+Huawei Game Service provides the following basic functions for your game apps:
 - Game addiction prevention
 - Floating window
 - Achievements